Tag Archives: Qin Hailu

 Presented by China Film (CN), Emperor Film Production (HK), Shanghai Film Group (CN), Huaxia Film Distribution (CN).
 Produced by China Film (CN).

 Script: Quan Yongxian, Zhang Yimou.
 Final shooting script: Pan Yiran.
 Story: Quan Yongxian.
 Photography: Zhao Xiaoding.
 Editing: Li Yongyi.
 Music: Jo Yeong-uk.
 Art direction: Lin Mu.
 Styling: Chen Minzheng.
 Sound: Yang Jiang, Zhao Nan.
-Action: Jeong Du.
+Action: Jeong Du-hong.
 Visual effects: Wang Xinghui.

 Cast: Yu Hewei (Zhou Yi), Zhang Yi (Zhang Xianchen), Qin Hailu (Wang Yu), Liu Haocun (Xiaolan), Zhu Yawen (Chu Liang), Li Naiwen (Lu Ming), Ni Dahong (Gao Bin), Yu Ailei (Jin Zhide), Fei Fan (Xiaomeng), Lei Jiayin (Xie Zirong), Sha Yi (Feng), Wang Naixun (Xiaozheng), Chen Yongsheng (Wang Ziyang), Yan Lei, Liu Chao, Yuan Hongyang (male prisoners), Ding Zidi (female prisoner), Cao Rui (train conductor), Bai En (spy on train), Feng Li (middle-aged man), An Dong (young lady), Xue Huashu (Zhang, older house helper in Harbin), Niu Xiaoning (bookshop employee), Han Haolin (Zhang Xianchen’s son), Song Tianshuo (Harbin taxi driver), Lu Chang’en (old shoemaker), Zhao Yi (Han, driver), Chen Yutong (Zhang Xianchen’s daughter).